On this page, we’ve answered some of the questions about Universal Credit which have been asked by lots of Middlesbrough residents.

 What is budgeting advice?

 Budgeting support can help you to identify your most important bills, and convert what you spend from weekly to monthly.
 It can also offer support and guidance on less important spending.
-If you do need help, you can ask your work coach at the Jobcentre for more information, or you can contact the Money Advice Service.
+If you do need help, you can ask your work coach at the Jobcentre for more information, or you can contact Money Helper.

 What happens when I've made my claim?